xu-yuan1/openvino-docs/pages/get-started-guide/install-openvino-overview/install-openvino-runtime/install-openvino-linux/install-from-yum.rst

 .. ref-code-block:: cpp

-	sudo apt autoremove openvino-<VERSION>.<UPDATE>.<PATCH>
+	sudo yum autoremove openvino-<VERSION>.<UPDATE>.<PATCH>

-Step 3 (Optional): Install OpenCV from APT
+Step 3 (Optional): Install OpenCV from YUM
 ------------------------------------------

 OpenCV is necessary to run C++ demos from Open Model Zoo.
 Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
-OpenVINO provides a package to install OpenCV from APT:
+OpenVINO provides a package to install OpenCV from YUM:

 To Install the Latest Version of OpenCV
 +++++++++++++++++++++++++++++++++++++++